Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 - run the pa11y axe tests via yarn 'yarn test-pa11y-axe'
 - run the pa11y tests via yarn 'yarn test-pa11y-htmlcs'
 - generate the html axe report via 'yarn generate-pa11y-axe-report'
-- generate the html htmlcs report via 'yarn generate-pa11y-htmlcs-report
+- generate the html htmlcs report via 'yarn generate-pa11y-htmlcs-report`
 - navigate in explorer to docs/dist and you'll see the subdirectories with the respective reports
+- you can view the report results in the command window (assuming you generated them previously) by running `yarn print-pa11y-axe-cli-results` and `yarn print-pa11y-htmlcs-cli-results`

 ### VSCode + Docker Desktop